-PC players have it much easier, since they only have to hold one key.
-On console, you not only have to rotate the left stick perfectly, but have rumble to contend with as well.
+PC players have it much easier since they only have to hold one key.
+On consoles, you not only have to rotate the left stick perfectly but have a rumble to contend with as well.
 Analogue sticks aren’t very precise at the best of times, let alone when you’re trying to pull of minute movements while the controller buzzes like a Nokia 3310 on vibrate.

 These are our best tips for cracking locks on console –

 Turn vibration off – This way you only have to concentrate on keeping the cursor in the right place and turning the left stick smoothly.
 On PS4, go to “Settings” on the console home menu, then “Devices”, then “Controllers”, then uncheck “Enable Vibration”.
 On Xbox, go to “System”, then “Settings”, then “Ease of Access”.
 When you’ve done that select “Controller” and then “Vibration settings”.
 You can always turn it back on when you’re done.

 Move the cursor up and down – The golden sweet spot not only moves sideways as you turn the mechanism but up and down as well.
 If you can’t find the best spot, try moving the right stick vertically.